 Does our cultural background impact how we learn, what we engage with and our training preferences?
 Research says yes.
 Find out more here.

-Research has shown that our cultural backgrounds affect our learning preferences.
-This spans from how we process information to how we relate to others within a training environment.
+Research has shown that our cultural backgrounds affect our learning preferences, from how we process information to how we relate to others within a training environment.
 By recognising these nuances, training can be adapted so that multicultural learners get the best outcomes.

-Below, we’ll take a look at the impact of culture on learning, and how having a better awareness of culture-dependent learning tendencies can boost learner engagement and satisfaction.
+Below, we’ll look at the impact of culture on learning and how having a better awareness of culture-dependent learning tendencies can boost learner engagement and satisfaction.

-In its simplest form, a learning style is an individual, natural and preferred way a person consumes and treats information.
-If we take cultural tendencies into account when assessing learning styles, we can create environments that suit problem-solving from country to country, and culture to culture.
+If we consider cultural tendencies when assessing these learning preferences, we can create environments that suit problem-solving from country to country and culture to culture.

 For global organisations with multicultural teams, it’s important to explore and understand cultural learning traits so that you can develop the best L&D programmes possible.